Understanding Your Medicare Plan Choices

 Two Main Medicare Coverage Paths

 Your Medicare plan choices begin here.
-The path you take between these two determines how you receive benefits — and how much flexibility you’ll have in the future.
+The path you take determines how you receive benefits — and how much flexibility you’ll have in the future.

 Original Medicare + Supplement